nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-03-19-were-sorry-but-you-wont-be-able-to-download-internet-explorer-8-for-windows-7-beta-at-this-time/index.md

 ---
+title: We’re sorry, but you won’t be able to download Internet Explorer 8 for Windows 7 Beta at this time
+date: 2009-03-19
+author: MrHinsh
 id: "135"
-title: "We’re sorry, but you won’t be able to download Internet Explorer 8 for Windows 7 Beta at this time"
-date: "2009-03-19"
-tags:
-  - "tools"
-coverImage: "nakedalm-logo-128-link-2-2.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "were-sorry-but-you-wont-be-able-to-download-internet-explorer-8-for-windows-7-beta-at-this-time"
+slug: were-sorry-but-you-wont-be-able-to-download-internet-explorer-8-for-windows-7-beta-at-this-time
 aliases:
 - /blog/were-sorry-but-you-wont-be-able-to-download-internet-explorer-8-for-windows-7-beta-at-this-time
+tags:
+- tools
+coverImage: nakedalm-logo-128-link-2-2.png

 ---

 Although if you are a Windows 7 user like me, you will not be able to download the newly released [Internet Explorer 8](http://www.microsoft.com/ie8), if you have XP or Vista you can dive into the experience that many people have been using for a while now.